kurdin/console-remote/README.md

 4) add in your code `console.re.log('my first remote log');`

-5) open remote logger in separate browser: `http://console.re/project-channel-name`
+5) open remote logger in a separate browser: `http://console.re/project-channel-name`

-6) restart your app.js and you should see in logger `[log] my first remote log`
+6) restart your app.js, and you should see in logger the following: `[log] my first remote log`

 ## Browser